 Safeties and Controls

-Pool heaters are thermostatically controlled just as you would expect.
-In most cases water temperature is measured with a thermistor inserted into a temperature well that contains a heat conductive paste to provide the most accurate measurement of the water flowing across it.
+Pool heaters are thermostatically controlled, just as you would expect.
+In most cases, water temperature is measured with a thermistor inserted into a temperature well containing a heat-conductive paste to provide the most accurate measurement of the water flowing across it.
 These are made of either a polymer composite, brass, or copper.
-They also double as a safety measure on systems employing cupronickel as they will breach first should a chemistry imbalance present in the pool water, alerting service persons before a water flooded refrigeration system occurs.
+They also double as a safety measure on systems employing cupronickel; they will breach first should a chemistry imbalance present in the pool water, alerting service persons before a water flooded refrigeration system occurs.

 A majority of systems contain an internal water bypass that controls how many gallons per minute are allowed to flow through the condenser coil.
-Too much supply water and the temperature rise will be too low; too little, and the temperature rise will be too high.
-This is one of the most important contributing factors to efficiency in an air-to-water system.
+If there is too much supply water, the temperature rise will be too low; too little, and the temperature rise will be too high.
+That is one of the most important contributing factors to efficiency in an air-to-water system.
 These bypasses are usually preset by the factory without any adjustment required in the field.
-Be aware that there will likely be an external bypass as well which can wreak havoc on the heater operation should it be tampered with.
+Be aware that there will likely be an external bypass as well, which can wreak havoc on the heater operation, should it be tampered with.
 Remember to check these first if the water flow switch is keeping the system off!

-Similarly to air-to-air systems, air-to-water heat pumps will occasionally require defrost cycles during cold weather.
-This is achieved primarily by demand defrost with a temperature sensor affixed to the air coil.
+Similar to air-to-air systems, air-to-water heat pumps will occasionally require defrost cycles during cold weather.
+These are achieved primarily by demand defrost with a temperature sensor affixed to the air coil.
 Care needs to be taken with the placement of these sensors, as a quickly frosting circuit can produce short cycling of the equipment.
 Pools and spas tend to lose heat very quickly, and recovery can become impossible with excessive defrost cycles during cold days.

 Finally, many heat pumps will feature a method to pair multiple units to cycle on and off together to provide extra capacity for large pools.
-This helps keep equipment wear to the minimum as all heat pumps will be operating in concert during a demand cycle.
+That helps keep equipment wear to the minimum, as all heat pumps will be operating in concert during a demand cycle.

 While pool heating can be daunting at first glance, they are relatively simple machines that are usually easy to service with some prior exposure.
 The basic refrigeration principles all remain the same.
 The next time a customer asks you why their pool is cold, don't shy away from getting some hands-on experience.
 You may find a niché at your company!